Toilet Leaks When Flushed? Here is how to Fix it Fast

 1. How to Fix a Toilet that Leaks at the Base When Flushed

-When your toilet leaks from the base when flushed, you will need to remove the toilet in order to replace the wax ring which is causing the leaks.
-An upstairs toilet that leaks when flushed will be noticed by water in the ceiling or in the basement.
+When your toilet leaks from the base when flushed, you will need to remove the toilet to replace the wax ring causing the leaks.
+An upstairs toilet that leaks when flushed will be noticed by water in the ceiling or the basement.

 To fix a toilet that is leaking from the base, you must replace the wax ring with another wax ring or rubber gasket.
 Let us see how you replace a toilet wax ring.